zyndagj/zyndagj.github.io/_posts/2018-02-05-hashing-functions.markdown

 ![raw hash values](/assets/xor_original.png)

-Then, starting from the original hash values, we can generate different datasets by applying an XOR with a random variable.
+Then, starting from the original hash values, we can generate NEW datasets by applying an XOR with a random variable.

 ```
 # Generate histogram and chi-squared test